WPWR-TV: Programming

 Occasionally as time permits, WPWR may air Fox network programs whenever WFLD is unable to in the event of extended breaking news or severe weather coverage.
 In certain instances, WPWR may also interrupt regularly scheduled programming to simulcast live breaking news coverage, whether from WFLD or from Fox News.
-WPWR is the only major television station in the Chicago market that has never aired local news programming of any kind.
+WPWR is the only major television station in the Chicago market that has never aired regularly scheduled local news programming of any kind.

 Case Files Chicago with Andy Hale

 Starting in the 2012 fall television season, WPWR-TV has aired Crimestoppers Case Files: Chicago, a true-crime documentary show profiling unsolved homicides and violent crimes in the Chicago area.
 The show was created by Christopher Shawn Rech, producer of the Showtime documentary A Murder in the Park, and is hosted by executive producer Andy Hale.

 The 30-minute program covers one to two cases per episode and features interviews with detectives and family members, as well as walk-throughs of the actual crime scenes and dramatic reenactments.
-The show airs in the 11:00 p.m. time slot and is produced by show runners Andrew K. Smith and Marc Wilkinson.
+The show airs in the 11 p.m. time slot and is produced by show runners Andrew K. Smith and Marc Wilkinson.

 In October 2017, Case Files Chicago was nominated for an Emmy Award by the National Academy of Television Arts and Sciences Chicago/Midwest Chapter in "Outstanding Achievement for Public Affairs/Current Affairs Programming – Series" for their season 5 episode profiling the unsolved murder of Anthony "TJ" Green.
 Later that month, Wilkinson took over directing duties on the program, with Smith now overseeing post-production.

 In January 2018, the official title of the show was changed from Crimestoppers Case Files: Chicago to Case Files Chicago with Andy Hale.